 \section{Separating a pair of faces}

-In this section we show how to find the minimum $fg$-separating cycle for the unique pair of unseparated faces $f,g$ in a region subpiece $P_R$.
-We assume that the region subpiece is given to us by the work in Section~\ref{sec:RegionSubpieces}.
-We emulate the algorithm due to Reif~\cite{Reif83} to find the minimum separating cycle.
+In this section we prove Theorem~\ref{thm:RegionSubpiece}, we show how to find the minimum $fg$-separating cycle for the unique pair of unseparated faces $f,g$ in a region subpiece $P_R$.
+We emulate the minimum-separating cycle algorithm due to Reif~\cite{Reif83} (Section~\ref{sec:reifintro}).
+Recall that Reif's algorithm finds the minimum $fg$-separating cycle by first cutting the graph $G$ open along the shortest $f$-to-$g$ path $X$, creating $G_X$, and then computing shortest paths $C_x$ between a vertex $x \in X$ and its copy in $G_X$. $C_x$ is a cycle that crosses $X$ exactly once; the min $fg$-separating cycle is the minimum over all such cycles.

-We will use an operation of cutting open a planar embedded graph $G$ along a path $X$: duplicate every edge of $X$ and every internal vertex of $X$ and create a new, simple face whose boundary is composed of edges of $X$ and their duplicates.
-The resulting graph is denoted $G_X$.